CJOB: History

 CRTC denied Corus's application to simulcast the AM radio signal at 106.3 MHz.

 In April 2010, Corus Radio Winnipeg announced the future relocation of its radio broadcast facility to 1440 Rapelje Avenue (since renamed Jack Blick Avenue, after the station's founder), as part of a lease agreement between Corus Entertainment and Cadillac Fairview.
 The relocation to Polo Park was originally slated for January 2011.
 CJOB 680, CJGV-FM 99.1 (Groove FM) and CJKR-FM 97.5 (Power 97) would become the anchor tenants.
 Corus Radio Winnipeg planned to occupy the second floor of the three-story building, upsizing its radio, production and business operations to 17500 sqft.
 At the time, general manager Garth Buchko said the stations had outgrown their 930 Portage Avenue facility.
 With the move, Corus Radio Winnipeg would also upgrade to state-of-the-art, fully digital on-air systems.

 At the end of February 2011, CJOB completed the move to its new location at 1440 Jack Blick Avenue.

 On March 11, 2011, CJOB celebrated 65 years on-the-air.

 In the spring of 2015, CJOB lost its long-held first place status as Winnipeg's highest-rated radio station to CBC Radio One station 990 CBW.

 In September 2017, CJOB cancelled a five-year contract with the Canadian Traffic Network, grounding Winnipeg's only news and traffic reporting helicopter, known as Skyview-1.
-Skyview-1's debut had coincided with the launch on February 6, 2012 of Global TV's The Morning News program, which aired from 6-9 am.
+Skyview-1's debut had coincided with the launch on February 6, 2012, of Global TV's The Morning News program, which aired from 6-9 am.

+In 2021, CJOB, along with its sister stations, moved in with Corus's Global Television studios at 3000-201 Portage Ave Winnipeg.